-Biomechanics Matter: Rotated Head at Impact Significantly Increases the Risk for Cervical Facet Capsular Injuries
+Biomechanics Matter: Increased Risk for Cervical Facet Capsular Injury

 Medical Studies | Neck Injury